SourojitGhosh/SourojitGhosh.github.io/_pages/cv.md

 Awards
 ======
+* University of Washington Excellence in Teaching Award (June 2025)
+* University of Washington Annual Graduate School Presidential Dissertation Fellowship in the Arts, Humanities, Social Sciences, and Social Professions (January 2025)
+* University of Washington Husky100, Class of 2024
 * Award of Excellence, Student Teaching, Department of Human Centered Design and Engineering (October 2023)
 * Student Teaching Award, College of Engineering, University of Washington (April 2023)